 The American Academy of Child and Adolescent Psychiatry has put together some great resources for coping during the pandemic for both children and parents.

-Find more resources for parents during Covid-19 on the Eating Recovery Center blog.
+Find more resources for parents during Covid-19 on the Eating Recovery Center resources.